AB5HM

 After spending a lot of time researching, reading and watching various Youtube videos i decided to follow Kurt's (DJ0ABR) design with a two LDMOS devices for more ruggedness and increased power.

-I also decided to add some additonal featurs:
+I also decided to add some additional features:

-- SDR monitor output (two HF antennas requiered)
+- SDR monitor output (two HF antennas required)

 - Remote control feature to interact with Ham Radio Deluxe for band selection